Redaction: Computer media and files

 Computer (electronic or digital) documents are more difficult to sanitize.
 In many cases, when information in an information system is modified or erased, some or all of the data remains in storage.
 This may be an accident of design, where the underlying storage mechanism (disk, RAM, etc.) still allows information to be read, despite its nominal erasure.
 The general term for this problem is data remanence.
 In some contexts (notably the US NSA, DoD, and related organizations), "sanitization" typically refers to countering the data remanence problem.

 However, the retention may be a deliberate feature, in the form of an undo buffer, revision history, "trash can", backups, or the like.
 For example, word processing programs like Microsoft Word will sometimes be used to edit out the sensitive information.
 These products do not always show the user all of the information stored in a file, so it is possible that a file may still contain sensitive information.
 In other cases, inexperienced users use ineffective methods which fail to sanitize the document.
 Metadata removal tools are designed to effectively sanitize documents by removing potentially sensitive information.

 In May 2005 the US military published a report on the death of Nicola Calipari, an Italian secret agent, at a US military checkpoint in Iraq.
 The published version of the report was in PDF format, and had been incorrectly redacted by covering sensitive parts with opaque blocks in software.
 Shortly thereafter, readers discovered that the blocked-out portions could be retrieved by copying and pasting them into a word processor.

 On May 24, 2006, lawyers for the communications service provider AT&T filed a legal brief regarding their cooperation with domestic wiretapping by the NSA.
 Text on pages 12 to 14 of the PDF document were incorrectly redacted, and the covered text could be retrieved.

 At the end of 2005, the NSA released a report giving recommendations on how to safely sanitize a Microsoft Word document.

 Issues such as these make it difficult to reliably implement multilevel security systems, in which computer users of differing security clearances may share documents.
 The Challenge of Multilevel Security gives an example of a sanitization failure caused by unexpected behavior in Microsoft Word's change tracking feature.

-The two most common mistakes for incorrectly redacting a document are adding an image layer over the sensitive text to obscure it, without removing the underlying text, and setting the background color to match the text color.
+The two most common errors for incorrectly redacting a document are adding an image layer over the sensitive text to obscure it, without removing the underlying text, and setting the background color to match the text color.
 In both of these cases, the redacted material still exists in the document underneath the visible appearance and is subject to searching and even simple copy and paste extraction.
 Proper redaction tools and procedures must be used to permanently remove the sensitive information.
-This is often accomplished in a multi-user workflow where one group of people mark sections of the document as proposals to be redacted, another group verifies the redaction proposals are correct, and a final group operates the redaction tool to permanently remove the proposed items.
+This is often accomplished in a multi-user network workflow where one group of people mark sections of the document as proposals to be redacted, another group verifies the redaction proposals are correct, and a final group operates the redaction tool to permanently remove the proposed items.